pip install cobweb-py[all]

 sim.enrich(data, feature_ids)

 Compute technical features from OHLCV data.
-Returns rows with feature columns appended.
+Returns the full response dict.
 Alias: sim.features().

 feats = sim.enrich("stock.csv", feature_ids=[1, 11, 36])